jhuopsys/spring2025/index.md

   page.
 A review session will be held in class on Monday, April 28th (bring questions!)
 * **Mar 31** — [Assignment 3b](assign/assign03b.html) is due by 11 pm on
-  Friday, April 25th.
+  Monday, April 28th.
 Note that at most 48 late hours may be used.
 * **Mar 26** — Exam 2 will take place in class on Wednesday, April 9th.
   The exam is closed book and no electronics, but you may bring one sheet of *hand-written* notes.
 (Writing on both sides is fine.)